Managing type 1 diabetes at home

 Dietitian

-During your hospital stay you and your child will see a dietitian to learn about carbohydrate counting.
-You will also be provided with a bolus advice meter.
+During your hospital stay, you and the young person with diabetes will see a dietitian to learn about carbohydrate counting.
+You will also be setup with a bolus advice app.

-The dietitian will also show you how to read food labels and will discuss exercise and a healthy diet to help you grow and develop appropriately.
-This is not a sugar-free diet but a healthy eating plan, which is what would be advised to all children regardless of having diabetes or not.
+The dietitian will also show you how to read food labels and discuss exercise and a healthy diet to help the young person with diabetes to grow and develop appropriately.
+This is not a sugar-free diet but a healthy eating plan, which is what would be advised to all young people regardless of having diabetes or not.

-Dietitians are usually present at each of your child’s consultant clinic appointments.
-You will also be offered an additional dietetic appointment yearly.
+Dietitians are usually present at each of the young person’s consultant clinic appointments.
+You will also be offered an additional dietetic appointment each year.

 Take home medication